 Changes to CSU Schools

-CSU schools will accept grades of "Credit" or "Pass" to fulfill course requirements for spring or summer 2020 terms.
+CSU schools will accept grades of "Credit" or "Pass" to fulfill course requirements for spring or summer 2020 and 2021 terms.
 These pass/fail grades won't be calculated into students' GPAs, though.

-CSU will honor all existing transferable credit for 2020 AP exams where students score a 3, 4, or a 5.
+CSU will honor all existing transferable credit for 2020 and 2021 AP exams where students score a 3, 4, or a 5.

 For a full list of the admissions changes and the most up-to-date information, check out Cal State's COVID-19 admissions page.
 For more information about your CSU school's plan, check your university's website or use this handy search tool.